What is Travertine Tile? What Homeowners Should Know

 Travertine Tile Care and Maintenance

 Tile made of travertine is a natural stone that is both long-lasting and resilient; yet, in order to keep its beautiful appearance, it requires regular care and upkeep.
-In order to properly care for travertine tile, you must first ensure that it is thoroughly cleaned and maintained, then seal it, and then repair and restore it.
+Here are some tips on how care for travertine tiles.

 Travertine Tile FAQs